WWE Vintage Collection Report (01/16/11)

 The new beginnings theme continues next week.
 This was a pretty good edition with strong promos and some solid, entertaining matches to boot.
 See you next week.

-Comments/praise/feedback/criticism/discussion points please direct to shaunmb1@hotmail.com.
+Comments/praise/feedback/criticism/discussion points please direct to [email protected].

 work_outlinePosted in News